Rast1234/YolkaBot/README.md

 * Network addresses in clients' `Program.Main` and `Activity1.OnCreate`
 * Pins in `global.cpp`
 * PWM limit (due to battery voltage in my case) and some other consts in `motor.cpp`
+* Android client isn't Android-dependent because it's based on MonoGame which works on portable Windows and iOS.
+So if you want' you can run it on Lumia or iPhone, this requires some minor tweaks and proper building setup.

 Traffic consumption should be very small because i send raw TCP packets and only when client changes input.